OliinykKostya/pokemon-app/README.md

 ## ✨ Key Features

 ### 🏃‍♂️ Step Tracking
-- Native modules for Android and Ios with support for various sensors
+- Native modules for Android and IOS with support for various sensors

 ### 🎮 Pokemon Level System
 - **100 steps = +1 level** (configurable in constants)